Joint mobilisation plan for Fife

 From 7 April emergency eye appointments in the community are only available from a limited number of practices.
 These have the Personal Protective Equipment (PPE) required to reduce the infection risk for both patients and practitioner.

-NHS Fife is working closely with all local dental practices that provide NHS dental services to help them safely re-open.
-The focus of this work is to ensure that NHS dentistry can be provided safely as we continue to drive COVID-19 out of our communities.
+During Phase 2 NHS Fife has been working closely with all local dental practices that provide NHS dental services to help them safely re-open.
+The focus of this work has been to ensure that NHS dentistry can be provided safely as we continue to drive COVID-19 out of our communities.
 This requires assessing each practice on a case by case basis, ensuring PPE is available to staff and that staff providing care are healthy.
+As a result all dental practices are now open and are providing urgent dental care.

-Finally, the way that you receive dental treatment will also be different.
-We have produced a short video to help patients understand what to expect when they attend the dentist:
+As you will understand, the way that you receive dental treatment will be different.
+We have produced a short video to help patients understand what to expect when they attend the dentist.
+In addition to what is included in this video we would ask that you consider wearing a face covering when attending a dental practice.

 Advice for a patient currently registered with a dentist:

-Access to dental surgeries will be carefully planned during phase 2 of recovery.
-Dentists will provide a limited service focused on urgent dental problems only.
+Access to dental surgeries will continue to be carefully planned during phase 3 of recovery.
+Dentists will provide a limited service.

 Do not visit your dentist unannounced - you should telephone your practice on their usual number.